b-mian/misarch-go/README.md

 which may be common when applying/configuring terraform infra meant for a completely different runtime and architecture (JVM vs Golang).

-Too many dependencies and bugs to track/resolve with limited time for one person :(
+Too many dependencies and bugs to track/resolve with limited time for one person (EVEN WITH AN LLM!!) :(

 ## License